 The Commission for Historical and Architectural Preservation (CHAP) works with historic neighborhoods across Baltimore City to pursue local historic district designation.
 Designation helps to protect and celebrate a neighborhood’s rich history.
 It also provides an effective and transparent design review process that preserves the neighborhood’s historic character.
-Information on neighborhoods currently pursuing local historic district designation can be found below.

 Facts About Becoming A Baltimore City Historic District

 - Strengthens stabilization and promotes rejuvenation or rehabilitation.

 - No limits on property use or restrictions of sales.

 - Certified districts are eligible for tax credits and incentives.

 - Provides for protection of historic properties and review of alterations when affected by State and/or Federal projects.